GuckLab/Python-Workshops/workshops/intermediate_topics/code_coverage/README.md

 ## Using coverage

-You can run coverage via PyCharm (which is super nice for visualising lines covered).
-Just right click on the test file and click "More Run/Debug > Run ... with Coverage".

-Or run it via the terminal:
+### Running `coverage` via the terminal

 `coverage run -m pytest test_myproj.py`

 then to see the report:

 `coverage report`

+### Running `coverage` with PyCharm

+You can run coverage via PyCharm (which is super nice for visualising lines covered).
+Just right-click on the test file/folder and click "More Run/Debug > Run ... with Coverage".

+Then after the tests have run, the code you are testing will be highlighted.
+If it isn't, go to the top menu "Run > Show Coverage Data" to look line-by-line.

+Then , you can go to "Run > Generate Coverage Report".
+Choose/create a folder such as `_cov` and tick "Open generated result in browser" which will open an awesome interactive overview of your coverage!